Birth of Kazi Nazrul Islam

 Kazi Nazrul Islam and his wife were back to Kolkata from Rome.

 Bidrohi Kabi Kazi Nazrul Islam – A Documentary

-Making of a documentary on Nazul – Bidrohi Kabi Kazi Nazrul Islam – was started under the initiative of West Bengal Government.
+The documentary on Nazul – Bidrohi Kabi Kazi Nazrul Islam – was started under the initiative of the West Bengal Government.

 The documatary was released

 Bangladesh Government was formed in Dhaka, capital of Bangladesh.

 Bangladesh Government invited Nazrul